siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 227 Emergent Forces.md

 It does not mean:

-- approximate because we do not know the real law,
+- approximate because the deeper law is unknown,
 - phenomenological because particles are really something else.

 It means: